adonisjs/v5_to_v6_upgrade_guide/content/docs/migration/next_steps.md

 The profiler was never documented and is now removed.
 Remove the profiler configuration from `config/app.ts`.

+### Remove the Assets bundler configuration

+The assets bundler doesn't need any configuration anymore.
+Remove the assets bundler configuration from `config/app.ts`.

 ## Update your Exception Handler

 Update your Exception Handler using [the new API](https://docs.adonisjs.com/guides/exception-handling).